PappasBrent/pappasbrent.github.io/typ/research-statement.typ

 //   - still hot area
 //   - still involves undergraduates

+// NOTE(Brent): Probably a good idea to also add to the agenda plans to run build
+// systems in virtual environments to enforce isolation.

 // TODO(Brent): Ask Dr. Gazzillo for advice on what to put here.

 // Build system security is a nascent research area teeming with opportunities.